Democrats decry House impeachment hearing of Biden: 'Waste of time'

 HUNTER BIDEN RECEIVED $250K WIRES ORIGINATING IN BEIJING WITH BENEFICIARY ADDRESS LISTED AS JOE BIDEN'S HOME

-The White House did not respond to Fox News’ Digital request for comment.
+In his opening statements, Comer said the committee "uncovered how the Biden's and their associates created over 20 shell companies, most of which were created when Joe Biden was vice president and raked in over $20 million between 2014 and 2019," and "also identified nine Biden family members who have participated in or benefited from these shady business schemes."

-"Today the House Oversight Committee has uncovered how the Biden's and their associates created over 20 shell companies, most of which were created when Joe Biden was vice president and raked in over $20 million between 2014 and 2019," Comer said.
-"We've also identified nine Biden family members who have participated in or benefited from these shady business schemes."
+"And what were the Biden's selling to make all this money?
+Joe Biden himself," Comer continued.
+"Joe Biden is the brand, and Joe Biden showed up at least two dozen times with business targets and associates sending signals of access, influence and power to those prepared to pay for it."

 Committee Democrats repeatedly accused Republicans of taking cues from Trump in launching the inquiry and used the opportunity to highlight the former president’s myriad legal issues.